 Herbaly makes certified organic wellness teas that help promote better health.
 Their teas are free of sugar and artificial sweeteners, they are gluten free and vegan.
 All their teas come in biodegradable pyramid tea bags to avoid any microplastics.

-Herbaly is able to offset carbon emissions through their partnership with ShipBob who fulfills their orders, and Pachama.
+Herbaly is able to offset carbon emissions through their partnership with ShipBob who fulfils their orders.